Safeguarding adults with dementia during the COVID-19 pandemic

 - an increase in criminal behaviour (scams etc)

 - a range of new contacts (volunteers, those delivering food and medicines).

-Care providers and staff are likely to be under extra pressure as you cover for others who are sick or self-isolating, and you may be worried about your own health and that of your families.
-At this time, support for each other, and those to whom we provide care, is really important.
+Care providers and staff are still under extra pressure as you cover for others who are sick or self-isolating, and you may be worried about your own health and that of your families.

 This is a time when we must all be extra vigilant and try to pick up any early signs that something isn’t right.

 Make sure you are alert to the signs of abuse

 People with dementia, staff, carers and family may not report abuse for a number of reasons: